tfrommen/default-post-date/src/readme.txt

 1. **Setting** - Here you can define the default post date.

 == Changelog ==

+= 1.4.0 =
+* Change namespace root to 'tfrommen'.
+* Compatible up to WordPress 4.3.1.

 = 1.3.2 =
 * Code styling and house cleaning.